 In an example that would come back to bite WWE in the ass, The International Wrestling Cartel Champion CM Punk wrestled WWE Intercontinental Champion Eddie Guerrero in a title vs title match that went to a time limit draw to a bonus non title overtime (where Eddy won).
 WWE had fired Eddy but then rehired him and allowed him to keep this date with the IWC.
 WWE, however, refused to let the match be taped, only to realize they couldn't show what would be a dream match even to people who only watch their own programming when CM Punk became one of WWE's top draws.
 Yes, people can still buy tapes of Eddy and Punk's other matches but none of them are quite like this one, and most importantly to WWE, WWE can't make any money off of any of those other tapes!

 WWE's developmental territory FCW (later renamed NXT Wrestling) has had a few matches when main stars visit for autograph sessions or unaired matches for the televised shows that haven't been officially released.
 The first notable match was when CM Punk visited in late 2011 and was harassed by Dean Ambrose (CZW's Jon Moxley), leading to a match later that night.
-The second was at the August 2012 tapings when Punk ended up wrestling the Kings Of Wrestling (Chris Hero and Claudio Castagnoli; or, as they are known in WWE, Kassius Ohno and Antonio Cesaro) in a tag match while partnered with, ironically enough, Seth Rollins (Former ROH Champion Tyler Black), who would later be one of Ambrose's allies in The Shield.
+The second was at the August 2012 tapings when Punk ended up wrestling the Kings Of Wrestling (Chris Hero and Claudio Castagnoli; or, as they are known in WWE, Kassius Ohno and Antonio Cesaro), in their one and only WWE match as a team (aside from a five man tag that April) in a tag match while partnered with, ironically enough, Seth Rollins (Former ROH Champion Tyler Black), who would later be one of Ambrose's allies in The Shield.

 The whole match is now available on "NXT’s Greatest Matches Vol. 1" DVD and Blu-Ray set.